OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/dev-env/eclipse/eclipse.md

 assuming a standard installation folder.
 For example, `build-util/run-eclipse-win64.cmd` can be run from a Windows command shell.
 This ensures that the proper versions of Eclipse and Java are used.
 If necessary, this script can be modified or other versions added over time (for example for new versions of Java and Eclipse).

+The Eclipse splash screen should show that the Eclipse version agrees with that installed above.
+If not, make sure that the run script has been updated to run the correct version of Eclipse and that Eclipse is installed in the correct location.

 ## ![Linux icon](../../images/linux-32.png) Linux ##